yjg30737/pyqt-frameless-window/README.md

 ```

 #### FramelessWidget
-Note: FramelessWidget code sample will be identical with FramelessDialog except for its name.
+FramelessWidget code sample will be identical with FramelessDialog except for its name.

 #### FramelessMainWindow
 ```python